ryananeff/bashir-ipy/blasr-comments.md

 > There is one glaring omission in the comparison set of aligners and that is
 > [LAST](http://last.cbrc.jp).
 LAST can do some clever things such as
-> quality­aware gapped alignment scoring and approximate Bayesian aligned read
+> qualityÂ­aware gapped alignment scoring and approximate Bayesian aligned read
 > pairing, in addition to long sequence alignment.
 If there is some reason that
 > a comparison to LAST isn't possible or appropriate it should be stated so
 > rather than leaving us to wonder about it.